wy62/sp-dev-docs/docs/general-development/sharepoint-development-overview.md

 If you want to develop farm solutions, you can take advantage of many new capabilities, including features for social applications, integration with remote data stores (Business Connectivity Services), and mobile development.
-Start with our guidance in  [What's new for developers in SharePoint](what-s-new-for-developers-in-sharepoint.md).

 The following sections describe how to create mobile solutions for SharePoint.